 Dr. Mehendale’s area of teaching and research interest and expertise is primarily in the thermal-fluids sciences, with emphasis on the design and optimization of high-efficiency energy conversion systems and heat exchangers, boiling and condensing flows, and two-phase flow distribution in heat exchangers, as well as alternate energy resources / technologies such as solar energy, wind energy, fuel cells, and biofuels.

-In addition to teaching and research, Dr. Mehendale is a member of ASME, ASEE, and ASHRAE.
-He also serves as a reviewer for the ASME’s Journal of Heat Transfer and the ASME’s Journal of Thermal Science and Engineering Applications.
+Dr. Mehendale is a member of ASME, ASEE, and ASHRAE.
+He also serves as a reviewer for the International Journal of Heat and Mass Transfer, International Journal of Refrigeration, ASME’s Journal of Heat Transfer, and ASME’s Journal of Thermal Science and Engineering Applications.